 White Lodge Summer Intensive

 The Royal Ballet School Summer Intensive at White Lodge offers full-time training in classical ballet over the summer holiday.

-The White Lodge Summer Intensive is open to dancers aged 10 to 13 years old and 14 to 15 years old.
+The White Lodge Summer Intensive is open to dancers aged 10-15 years old by 31 August.

 The White Lodge residential and non-residential courses are based at The Royal Ballet School in Richmond, London.

 Dance classes are held in purpose built, spacious dance studios and accommodation is in onsite dormitories.
-There are beautiful gardens which students may use during supervised rest time, along with the use of the tennis court.
-Participants also have access to our healthcare facilities and staff including physiotherapists and counsellors.
+There are beautiful gardens and sports facilities which students may use during supervised rest time.
+Participants also have access to our healthcare facilities.